 Do keep in mind that some of the symptoms may be caused by something other than sciatica.
 If you aren’t sure, it is best to consult your GP.
 They will be able to tell you if you need to consult a physiotherapist, an exercise physiologist or see an expert for chiropractic alignment.

 In most cases of sciatica, the symptoms tend to pass in a few days.
 If they persist for more than a week, medical care should be considered, particularly if you:

 - Experience sudden or severe lower back pain, numbness or muscle weakness.

 - Have been involved in an accident that triggered back pain.

 - Are noticing changes in bowel or bladder function.

 To diagnose sciatica, the expert will take a medical history and examine your spine and legs.
 The doctor performs a physical examination to assess both muscle strength and reflexes, as well as a series of stretching and movement activities.
 Medical imaging tests may be required to identify herniated disks or bone spurs.

 What is the treatment plan and outlook for sciatica?

 Until recently, complete bed rest was recommended for sciatica treatment.
-However with new research it is believed that bed rest may offer only minimal improvement or may even worsen the condition.
-Sciatica therapies are centered around minimally invasive treatment like physiotherapy or treating symptoms with anti-inflammatory gels, heat treatment or medication.
+However, with new research, it is believed that bed rest may offer only minimal improvement or may even worsen the condition.
+Sciatica therapies are centred around minimally invasive treatment like physiotherapy or treating symptoms with anti-inflammatory gels, heat treatment or medication.